We’re excited to announce that Equal Exchange has a new storytelling podcast, The Stories Behind Our Food! Here’s the first episode.

 Kate:11:40Yeah, it’s interesting.
 My experience at co ops today is that not everyone who shops at them as necessarily an owner or a member.
 So I think of the person ringing people up and the customer is being a different category.
 But you’re saying literally every single person who shopped there was also a member.
 Is that correct?

 Susan:12:00At that time?
 That was true.
 And I think today there’s a mixture.
 I mean, I think most co ops who have gone the way of you can just pay your dues.
 You don’t have to work.
-Um, and because people are so busy and people don’t, don’t, um, participate, um, directly with work shifts.
-But, um, there was something very, very nice about that.
+And because people are so busy and people don’t, don’t participate directly with work shifts.
+But, there was something very, very nice about that.
 And there was a deeper connection between people and their food and people participating in this store.
 And people thinking more about farmers and people coming up with suggestions about where to get food.
-Um, and that again, that was very democratic because people could make different kinds of choices and could influence the whole shopping scene.
+And that again, that was very democratic because people could make different kinds of choices and could influence the whole shopping scene.

 Danielle:12:57Susan, can you talk a little bit more about the culture of democracy within the cooperative and was there a voting structure?
-Um, did people get voted in as a consumer, as a part of the cooperative or…?
+Did people get voted in as a consumer, as a part of the cooperative or…?

-Susan:13:09No, there was, there was no, um, there was a voting in um, because it was, again, it was very open.
+Susan:13:09No, there was, there was no — there was a voting in, because it was, again, it was very open.
 It was inclusive.
 So if you were in the community and you wanted to be part of this endeavor, you could be part of it.
 So yes, there were definitely meetings, meetings about how long to work and when to work and scheduling.
-And um, there were definitely, you know, managers, um, when people who coordinated different things, um, but it, yeah, people were involved, they were welcomed in and um, they didn’t have to be voted in.
+And there were definitely, you know, managers, when people who coordinated different things, but it, yeah, people were involved, they were welcomed in and they didn’t have to be voted in.

 Danielle:13:57What are your thoughts on kind of the evolution of that from your experience in your food cooperative and kind of the experiences that are typical of someone who is part of a consumer cooperative now?
 And what are your thoughts on that?

 Susan:14:14Yeah, I mean, again, we’re all so busy.
-We’re running around, you know, we’re texting and we’re doing so many — trying to do so many different things and we’re commuting and um, there’s not a lot of time.
-So people have opted out of that direct participation and um, I think there’s, there’s something that’s lost with that.
-It becomes much more of a, uh, just your basic shopping experience.
-So when I moved to Providence, like over 20 years ago, um, I guess the last food co ops, and this is Providence, Rhode Island, had they had, they had just ended and so we were stuck shopping as you know, regular old supermarkets.
-Um, it was really hard to get natural foods and I, I’m, I’m no longer a vegetarian, but it turns out my daughter is now a vegetarian and um, it was hard to get those special foods that she, she liked to eat and then also that we’d like to eat.
-So, um, you know, it was hard to find those foods and we were actually quite pleased when — at least I was — when Whole Foods moved into the area and it was like eight blocks from our house because it was very, very convenient to go there.
+We’re running around, you know, we’re texting and we’re doing so many — trying to do so many different things and we’re commuting and, there’s not a lot of time.
+So people have opted out of that direct participation and, I think there’s, there’s something that’s lost with that.
+It becomes much more of a, just your basic shopping experience.
+So when I moved to Providence, like over 20 years ago, I guess the last food co ops, and this is Providence, Rhode Island, had they had, they had just ended and so we were stuck shopping as you know, regular old supermarkets.
+It was really hard to get natural foods and I, I’m, I’m no longer a vegetarian, but it turns out my daughter is now a vegetarian and it was hard to get those special foods that she, she liked to eat and then also that we’d like to eat.
+So you know, it was hard to find those foods and we were actually quite pleased when — at least I was — when Whole Foods moved into the area and it was like eight blocks from our house because it was very, very convenient to go there.

 Kate:15:35When was this?

 Susan:15:35That Whole Foods moved in, I would say probably about 10 years ago.
-Um, you know, so then you could get all the specialty seitan and all the, you know —
+You know, so then you could get all the specialty seitan and all the, you know —

 Kate:18:08Yeah, that’s good news.
 Should I talk about cost, now just a little bit?
 I know Whole Foods people call it Whole Paycheck.
 It’s got this reputation as this elite, expensive store, which it deserves.
 A lot of things are priced high there.
-Uh, but people that reputation carries over to the co ops that exists today.
-I think.
-I feel like a lot of folks think of co ops is elite and expensive.
+But people — that reputation carries over to the co ops that exists today, I think.
+I feel like a lot of folks think of co ops as elite and expensive.
 Was that your experience at this co op and Pittsburgh?

 Danielle:20:37What’s been your involvement in the new food cooperative in Providence and what kind of structure are they taking on?
 Is it that you buy into the providence cooperative and do you have to put in the hours or work at all to be a part of it or…?